VIC.GOV.AU | Policy and Advisory Library

 This video provides a summary of:

-- the steps to take to complete the self-assessment task.
+• the steps to complete the self-assessment task.

 Principals and school council presidents may use the video: